IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

-Kocik, David; **Berge, PS**; Butera, Camille; Oon, Celeste; Senters, Michael.
+**PS Berge** & Madison Schmalzer.
+(Forthcoming).
+Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (Manuscript accepted with minor revisions).

+David Kocik, **PS Berge**, Camille Butera, Celeste Oon, & Michael Senters.
 (Forthcoming March 2024).
 "Imagine a Place": Power and Intimacy in Fandoms on Discord.
-In Alberto, Maria; Sapuridis, Effie; and Willard, Leslie (Eds.) *Transformative Works and Cultures* 42 "Fandoms and Platforms."
+In Maria Alberto, Effie Sapuridis, and Leslie  Willard (Eds.) *Transformative Works and Cultures* 42 "Fandoms and Platforms."
 (In press).

-Alberto, Maria; **Berge, PS**; Blackburn, Brandon; Burton, Adrianna; Thach, Hibby.
+Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (Book chapter conditionally accepted for publication in forthcoming collection).

 <!--
 **Berge, PS** and Schmalzer, Madison.
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in *Triforce%*. *Journal of Cinema and Media Studies.* (Manuscript under review.)